Skip to main content

 All other Camunda components fully support collapsed subprocesses.

-A subprocess can be collapsed to conceal its internal details, thereby hiding complexity within an activity and enabling the nesting of multiple levels of subprocesses.
+A collapsed subprocess conceals its internal details, thereby hiding complexity within an activity and enabling the nesting of multiple levels of subprocesses.
 This functionality allows you to simplify the view of a process diagram and facilitates drill-down capabilities to examine details.

 Collapsed subprocesses serve purely display purposes.
 For the creation of reusable processes, it is recommended to utilize call activities.